Sign2Pay/slate/source/index.md

 `S2PResponseTypeNil,S2PResponseTypeDenied,S2PResponseTypeFailure,S2PResponseTypeProcessing,S2PResponseTypeRedirect,S2PResponseTypeCount`

-### Sign 2 Pay overlay
+### Sign2Pay overlay

-Once the risk assessment allows the use of Sign 2 Pay as payment provider you can present your own custom "Pay with Sign2Pay" button.
+Once the risk assessment allows the use of Sign2Pay as payment provider you can present your own custom "Pay with Sign2Pay" button.
-When the user clicks the button the SDK can present the Sign 2 Pay overlay which will take care of the payment process.
+When the user clicks the button the SDK can present the Sign2Pay overlay which will take care of the payment process.

 `[s2pSDK sign2payFromViewController:self];`

-You can listen for notifications in order to anticipate the closing of the Sign 2 Pay viewcontroller.
+You can listen for notifications in order to anticipate the closing of the Sign2Pay viewcontroller.
 The SDK provides access to `const` values to minimize typos:
 - `kS2PWillCloseS2PPaymentViewController`
 - `kS2PDidCloseS2PPaymentViewController`